Buying a house in Thailand : 6 Tricks to Protect

 In Thailand, you will find a lot of ventures; especially real estate is something what everyone wants to go for.
 However, to own an asset for yourself in Thailand certain rules are put in front of you, and you have to abide by them.

-1) Thai Limited Company
+1) Thai Limited Company for Buying a House in Thailand

-Since February 2023, 2008, only two shareholders are required to setup a Thai limited Company (It was 3 minimum before).
+Since February 2023, only two shareholders are required to setup a Thai limited Company (It was 3 minimum before).
 Under the business Act, if your company has 50% or more foreign shares, it’s considered a foreign entity.
 In practice, this means your company will need more licenses and permits to operate and that could be expensive.
-You must also know that it’s forbidden in Thailand to use Thai people as “nominees” into your company.
-However, many Law firms in Thailand will offer to find you Thai people for your company.

 2) Leasehold (or rental contract called “hire of property”)

-Because a real estate investment normally involves large sums of money, it’s a good idea look for a reputation law firm.
+Since real estate investments usually involve large amounts of money, it’s wise to find a reputable law firm.
 Think that your contract should be bilingual so you can understand what you sign.
 (English and Thai) and it should be explained to you.
 If your lease is only in Thai, you won’t know what you sign and you might have surprises one day.
-Options about heirs, renewals, future modifications about ownership laws can easily be added to your lease agreement.
-A good idea is to add superficies rights to a lease agreement especially is on an undeveloped land.

 Building permit under a foreigner’s name

-3) Superficies
+3) Superficies Rights in Thailand

 With these rights, the ‘superficiary’ owns the top of the land.
 Some Land Departments will refuse to register that right if constructions already exist on the land.
 Superficies are also transmissible to your heirs, just like a well drafted lease agreement.